 The College hosts two Kingdom level events per year and often sponsors a full track of classes at Collegiums and the annual Arts and Sciences Tourney.
 We often have equestrian activities at Crowns, Coronations and Wars, as well if the site is suitable and allows horses to be included.
 Activities we can do with horses are varied and diverse.
 From royal processions to combat on horseback, there is a wide range of interest and participation in mounted archery, cavalry drill, jousting, games, driving and more.

-See the Kingdom Calendar for events that have equestrian activities, or check the Database of Equestrian Events.
-Please feel free to join the WestKingdom EQ Facebook Page or the WestKingdomEQ Yahoo Group .
+See the Kingdom Calendar for events that have equestrian activities.
+Please feel free to join the WestKingdom EQ Facebook Page or the WestKingdomEQ Yahoo Group to learn more about Horses and Equestrian events/practices near you.

 If you are new to the SCA or new to Equestrian Arts, please check out Getting Started in West Kingdom Equestrian Activities – FAQ’s for Horse Owners, Horse Borrowers, Horse Renters, and the Equestrian Curious.
 This document attempts to answer some of the most common questions.
 If you have a question it does not address or just want more information, feel free to contact on the the individual officers above or one of the social media groups.